 Following the gathering, GBHEM produced Unity of the Church and Human Sexuality, a study guide based on the scholars’ conversation.
 The study guide is available free online here.
 Bound copies can be purchased at Cokesbury.com.
 The papers presented by the academics are also available for purchase at Cokesbury.com.

 On July 31, 2018, the final report of the Commission on a Way Forward was released in the four offical languages of The United Methodist Church.
 The report may be downloaded in English, French, Portuguese, Swahili and Spanish.

 5. Who decides?

-The report of the Commission on a Way Forward will be received and acted upon by a special session of General Conference to be held in St. Louis, Missouri, February 23-26, 2019.
+The report of the Commission on a Way Forward will be received and acted upon by a special session of General Conference in St. Louis, Missouri, February 23-26, 2019.
 This worldwide gathering of United Methodists will only act on items around our deep divide over homosexuality.
 More here.